top of page

 Originally written for and posted at www.preprunningnerd.com by Jay Slagle on October 16,2021.

-Like this coverage of Nebraska high school distance running?
+Like this coverage of the Nebraska track and field scene?
 There's more of this at www.preprunningnerd.com.
-Check out the Blog tab for our frequent stories, the Articles tab for long-form articles, the Results tab for every Nebraska high school race we could find this year, and the Rankings tab for team and individual rankings.
-If you want to see meet photos or just need to kill a few hours on social media, follow us on Twitter @PrepRunningNerd or on Facebook at www.facebook.com/preprunningnerd.
-Finally, if you thinking runners are the best thing on earth, you'll enjoy our article, "The Runner with the Broken Heart," from 2018.
-Since we wrote it, Noah Lambrecht has been a guest at the State of the Union address, won a national award for perseverance in sports, and been featured in Runners' World.
+Check out the Blog tab for our frequent stories and and the Results tab for every Nebraska high school race we can find.
+If you want to see meet photos or just need to kill a few hours on social media, follow us on Twitter and Instagram @PrepRunningNerd or on Facebook at www.facebook.com/preprunningnerd.

 Recent Posts